-Lending is the term which arose from ancient days.
-We all have heard or spoken about this word in our day to day life.
-Until the world exists, the term lending will evolve with the humans.
-Firstly, let me put a question before you
+Lending is a term which arose in ancient days.
+We all have heard or spoken about this word in our day-to-day life.
+Until the world exists, the term lending will evolve with humans.
+Firstly, let me put a question before you.

 What is lending?